Pitch Meeting Structure Used By Hollywood Pros by Stephanie Palmer

 Just as screenplays are structured in three acts, pitch meetings have five stages.

+If you ignore the five stages and just try to “wing it” in the room, you’re like a writer trying to write a screenplay without understanding basic three-act structure.
 When you understand the structure of the five stages, you can decide when you want to follow the expectations and when you want to break the rules.
 START at STAGE 1

-Pitch Meetings Happen In Five Stages
+Pitch Meetings Happen in Five (5) Stages